-Powell Building 1st Floor Phone: (859) 622-2179 Fax: (859) 622-6226
+114 Powell Student Center Phone: (859) 622-2179 Fax: (859) 622-8089

-The Colonel Card 1 Office provides students with a variety of services regarding their EKU student identification card, the Colonel 1 Card.
-This identification card is used for meal plans, Colonel Cash, campus vending machines, laundry rooms in residence halls, at the EKU Bookstore, and at the EKU Computer Store.
-In addition, EKU has partnered with Higher One for refund disbursements and to add optional banking solutions.
+Card Services provides students with a variety of services regarding their EKU student identification card, the Colonel 1 Card.
+This identification card is used for meal plans, Colonel Cash, campus vending machines, and the EKU Bookstore.
+In addition, EKU has partnered with BankMobile for refund disbursements and to add optional banking solutions.

-The Colonel 1 Card Office is responsible for issuing new and replacement identification cards.
-The Colonel 1 Card Office will troubleshoot any issues that a student may have with their card or accounts associated with their card.
+Card Services is responsible for issuing new and replacement identification cards.
+Card Services will assist with troubleshooting potential card issues experienced by students, faculty, and staff.
 Students, faculty, and staff may purchase meal plans and add money to their accounts in the Colonel 1 Card Office.